OpenTermsArchive/contrib-versions/Wordpress/Privacy Policy.md

 *   **Basic account information:** We ask for basic information from you in order to set up your account.
 For example, we require individuals who sign up for a WordPress.com account to provide an email address and password, along with a username or name — and that’s it.
 You may provide us with more information — like your address and other information you want to share — but we don’t require that information to create a WordPress.com account.
 *   **Public profile information:** If you have an account with us, we collect the information that you provide for your public profile.
 For example, if you have a WordPress.com account, your username is part of that public profile, along with any other information you put into your public profile, like a photo or an “About Me” description.
 Your public profile information is just that — public — so please keep that in mind when deciding what information you would like to include.
 *   **Payment and contact information:** If you buy something from us or earn revenue through your site, we’ll collect information to process those payments and contact you.
 If you buy something from us — a subscription to a WordPress.com plan, a premium theme, a custom domain, some Longreads swag — or if you pay fees to a person or business through their WordPress.com site (for example via Recurring Payments or Simple Payments), you’ll provide additional personal and payment information like your name, credit card information, and contact information.
 We also keep a record of the purchases you’ve made.
-If you use our eCommerce Services (including Stores on WordPress.com and the WooCommerce Services extension), you’ll have to create a WordPress.com account or connect an existing account and, for some Services, provide your site URL.
+If you use our Ecommerce Services (including Store on WordPress.com, the WooCommerce Services extension, and WooCommerce Payments), you’ll have to create a WordPress.com account or connect an existing account and, for some Services, provide your site URL.
 You may also provide us with financial details to set up a payments integration, like the email address for your Stripe or PayPal account or your bank account information.
 If you participate in a revenue sharing opportunity for your site, like WordAds, you’ll provide some additional information — for example, a tax ID or other identifier so we can process payments to you.
 *   **Happy Tools information:** If you are a Happy Tools user, you will provide us with information to set up your Happy Tools account and make use of the Service’s features.
 For example, you might enter timezone and location information, company and team information, and contact information.
 *   **Content information:** You might provide us with information about you in draft and published content (a blog post or comment that includes biographic information about you, or any media or files you upload).
 *   **Credentials:** Depending on the Services you use, you may provide us with credentials for your self-hosted website (like SSH, FTP, and SFTP username and password).
 Jetpack and VaultPress users may provide us with these credentials in order to use our one-click restore feature if there is a problem with their site, or to allow us to troubleshoot problems more quickly.